Intel-BMC/openbmc/README.md

 ### Does this mean that Intel is no longer contributing to the Linux Foundation (LF) project?

-No. This repo is for components that are intended for eventual release to the LF OpenBMC project.
+Nope.
+This repo is for components that are intended for eventual release to the LF OpenBMC project.
 There are a number of reasons where things might be checked in here.
 For example: functionality that is still under discussion or in the LF OpenBMC project, features that have not gone through